pdqcom/QA-SDET-Test/README.md

 #### Submit bug reports
 We've purposely added a handful of bugs to this repo.

-In your private github repo, submit those bug reports to your repo in the github issues.
+In your private github repo, submit those bug reports to your repo in the GitHub issues.

 ### 2. Update/Create Playwright tests
-We've created a framework of the tests and some of the skills we would like to see.
-Please use typescript and keep a focus on Page Object Model layout while creating these tests.
+We've created a list of tests and some of the skills we would like to see in the todo.spec.ts file.
+Please use TypeScript and keep a focus on Page Object Model layout while creating these tests.
 You may create any files/folders that you like for organization.

-We also want to see an example of your API testing so we added 3 tests in there using the SWAPI API.
+We also want to see an example of your API testing so we added 3 tests in the todo.spec.ts file using the SWAPI API.
 More info is in the comments of the todo.spec.ts folder of documentation and what tests we want to see.

 Make sure you have run the setup instructions for Playwright from the "Set up TODO MVC" section of this ReadMe.